Search the Health Library

 HIPAA Combined Informed Consent/Authorization Template

 This form is used for most research studies.
-The only time it would not be used is when an Oral Consent Script will be the only consent process is approved by the IRB.
+The only time it would not be used is when an Oral Consent Script will be the only consent process and it is approved by the IRB.
 For some international studies, the JHM IRB may approve a consent form on a template approved by the local institutional review board.

 HIPAA Combined Parental Informed Consent/Authorization Template